Ghost Dance (band): "River of No Return"

-Bassist Paul Etchells was hired, and with a drum machine nicknamed 'Pandora', the band set about releasing their debut 12" single, "River of No Return", featuring a cover of Roxy Music's song "Both Ends Burning".
+Bassist Paul "Etch" Etchells was hired, and with a drum machine nicknamed 'Pandora', the band set about releasing their debut 12" single, "River of No Return", featuring a cover of Roxy Music's song "Both Ends Burning".
 By Marx's own admission, the sound quality was poor.
 Nevertheless, the single was released in early 1986.

 "Heart Full of Soul"

 The second single to be released was "Heart Full of Soul", a cover of The Yardbirds' song.
 It was backed with a cover of Golden Earring's hit single "Radar Love".
 The 12" version of the single had a silver sleeve instead of the pale blue of the 7" single, as well as a bonus track on the A-side, a cover of Suzi Quatro's "Can The Can".
+The drums on this single were programmed by Etch, rather than Marx.

 Steve Smith from Red Lorry Yellow Lorry had been helping the band live and occasionally in the studio, and on this single, contributed by adding backing vocals and extra guitars.
 After recording this single, he played some more gigs, until his final one in Wolverhampton, when he left the band to concentrate on his own project, Riprize.

-The drums on this single were programmed by Etch, rather than Marx.